Maria37/maria37/Final_Project/final_project.md

 **Conclusion:**

 My findings concluded that my hypothesis was incorrect.
-It seems that there is no correlation between the amount of damage done by a storm and the median household income.
+It seems that there is little to no correlation between the amount of damage done by a storm and the median household income.
 This could be because many storms can pass though an area that only effects a small number of people while other storms pass through an area where many people are living such as a city.
-Sometimes these storm tracks are narrow and can only hit specific parts of a neighborhood such as a section where the majority of people living there 1
+Sometimes these storm tracks are narrow and can only hit specific parts of a neighborhood such as a section where the majority of people living there are grouped in high or low income neighborhoods.